mbtechro/HS402_Pro_WiFi_Battery_Plus/README.md

 Design freeze of the device enclosure,

-Design and build the tools for fast flashing and testing,
+Design and build the tools for fast flashing and testing.

 **Meanwhile:**